 The Virtual Print Queue

-Ross public printers use a technology called "Follow You" printing.
-Instead of having to guess which printer might be available at any given time when you need to print something, you can instead print to a single, generic "printer" and then walk up to any of the printers at Ross, swipe your MCard to identify yourself, and then print your document there.
+Ross public printers use a technology called "Follow Me printing."
+Instead of having to guess which printer might be available at any given time when you need to print something, you can instead print to a single, generic "printer" and then walk up to any "Follow Me" printer at U-M, swipe your MCard to identify yourself, and then print your document there.
 This way, you never print to a physical printer that might currently have a line of people waiting to print, or might be out of paper, etc.

-In other words, you print to a virtual printer that "follows you."
+In other words, you can say that the printer "follows me."
 Your print job will be stored for several hours while you complete your work.
-When you are ready to print, walk up to any of the Konica printers at Ross, swipe your MCard to let the device know who you are, and select the jobs you want to print (all or only a few).
+When you are ready to print, walk up to any"Follow Me" printer across campus--including the Konica printers at Ross--and swipe your MCard to let the device know who you are, and select the jobs you want to print (all or only a few).
 The underlying printer management system then locates your print job(s) from the virtual queue, moves them to the printer at which you are standing, and releases them for printing immediately.

 Secure and Confidential Printing